Retire to a Barge on the Canals of France

 For many people of a certain age and stage of life, and income level, setting up housekeeping on a barge is an ideal way to live in Europe, at least for one or two years.
-A well equipped barge offers all the comforts of a home because many are as spacious as an average American house--2,000 square feet is common--without having to mow the lawn or even stay in the same neighborhood.
+A well-equipped barge offers all the comforts of a home because many are as spacious as an average American house–2,000 square feet is common–without having to mow the lawn or even stay in the same neighbourhood.
 You are hardly aware you’re on a boat because the barges are so heavy that the traffic on the narrow, shallow canals does not produce the usual rocking motions of boats.

 While barges come in almost any length you want, the canal locks in France dictate that they be no longer than 114 feet (38.5 meters) and no wider than (16 feet) 5.2 meters.
 Thus the largest barges are usually no longer than and 110 feet (33.5 meters) long, leaving room to open and close the lock gates.
 In order to clear the many bridges across canals, barges cannot rise more than 10 feet (3.7 meters) above the water (called the air draft) and the shallow canals limit their water draft to about 4 feet (1.2 meters).
 Some owners have a special rack in the rear portion to park a small car.